 Like I said earlier, I am a graduate of Kansas State University and still enjoy following their athletic teams.
 So, it has been a pretty fun last couple of years following their successful seasons.
 When I am not cheering on the ‘Cats I am usually playing with my girls, fishing, golfing, or doing projects around the yard and house in my free time.
-I also recently finished my Master’s program in Positive Coaching last summer from the University of Missouri.
+I also recently finished my Master’s program in Positive Coaching a few years ago from the University of Missouri.
 It dealt with how powerful positive thinking is, so I will really try to pass that on to my students this year!

 I have very high expectations for my students because they can only be as good as they believe that they can be.
 Because of this I have a rule in my class that they are not allowed to say the word “can’t”.
 If you believe that you can do something you will.
 If you believe that you can’t, you won’t.
 I think this theory has worked in the past because I have seen all of my previous students show tremendous growth.

 I really enjoyed getting to know ALL of the Warriors last year!
 Looking forward to building on those relationships this year!
 So excited to have fun with all the Warriors this school year!